miniwinwm/miniwinwm/README.md

 <li>NXP 54628 board with built in WQVGA LCD and touch screen
 <li>Renesas Envision Kit board running RX65N processor with built in WQVGA LCD with touch screen built with CC-RX
 <li>Renesas Envision Kit board running RX65N processor with built in WQVGA LCD with touch screen built with GCC-RX
+<li>Renesas Synergy PK-S5D9 development board with built in QVGA LCD with touch screen
 <li>Microchip PIC32MX board using an ILI9341 driven QVGA LCD with touch screen
 <li>Microchip PIC32MZ board using an ILI9341 driven QVGA LCD with touch screen
 <li>Raspberry Pi Zero W board using an ILI9341 driven QVGA LCD with touch screen